rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 <a name="event.onWifiSignalThresholdChanged"></a>
 ## *onWifiSignalThresholdChanged <sup>event</sup>*

-Triggered at intervals specified in the `setSignalThresholdChangeEnabled` method in order to monitor changes in Wifi strength.
+Triggered at intervals specified in the `setSignalThresholdChangeEnabled` method in order to monitor changes in WiFi strength.

 ### Parameters